Undergraduate Academic Advising

 Students are expected to initiate and maintain regular contact with their advisors to address the student’s curricular and career concerns, and to review progress towards graduation.
 At a minimum, students are expected to meet with advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.

 When a student selects a specific major or minor, the academic representative of that major or minor assigns a faculty advisor.
 Although some first-year undergraduates enter with definite goals, they are not assigned to advisors in the majors until they have declared their major.
 First-year students who are ready to declare a major in their first year may do so beginning in November.
 Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year (See Declaring a Major in the section on Academic Policies and Procedures).
-Opportunities for exploration of majors and minors during the first and second semesters include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.
+Opportunities for exploration of majors and minors include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.

 After the first year, students who have not declared a major should consult their assigned advisor (noted in their online student information) or the academic representative of an academic department of interest for advice and schedule approval.